meronex/meronex-icons/README.md

 #### Do you plan to keep maintaining it?

+Yes, this used internally in profit generating busienss and will be maintained long-term.

-I'd rather have the changes merged upstream I don't prefer fragmented react community, however I plan to keep this maintained until react-icons regains momentum.
+I'd rather have the changes merged upstream as I don't prefer fragmented react community, however this fork was essential due low activity in the main repo.
 My view on this that if you publish open source, then you've to be responsible for the longevity of it when others depend on it and willing to offer a hand, otherwise don't publish at all.

 ## Related Projects